 Is counselling confidential?
 Yes, within strict limits.
-I receive regular clinical supervision where I discuss all of my therapeutic work.
+I receive regular clinical supervision where I discuss all of my work with clients.
 This makes sure that I am working ethically, responsibly and am accountable.
 My supervisor is bound by the same rules of confidentiality as I am.

 The only time I may break confidentiality beyond this would be if I felt that you were at serious risk of harming yourself or someone else.
-This would be a last resort and I would always try to discuss it with you before speaking to someone else (such as your GP).
+This would only be in an emergency crisis situation and I would always try to discuss it with you before speaking to someone else (such as your GP).